ntop/PF_RING/doc/modules/mellanox.rst

 Capturing Traffic
 -----------------

-In order to capture traffic from a Mellanox adapter using the native *mlx* module, please should specify mlx:<device>
-as reported by *pfcount -L*.
+In order to capture traffic from a Mellanox adapter using the native *mlx* module mlx:<device> should be specified as interface name, as reported by *pfcount -L*.
 Example:

 .. code-block:: console